 - Give them options.
 Do not let them choose their own options that don’t work for you.
 Instead, offer them options A or B.

-- If the Pushy Person is relentless you will need to be more assertive, which is uncomfortable but not wrong or unkind.
+- If the Pushy People are relentless you will need to be more assertive, which is uncomfortable but not wrong or unkind.
 Remember, this is a very uncomfortable feeling because you are not a Pushy Person.
 You are not doing anything wrong.
 It is just that it is uncomfortable.
 It’s necessary because it’s the only way out of the corner.

 What to do if nothing changes

 - In general: Be a wall to resist their pushing.
 Be a broken record.
 Continue to state your desired options.
 Present this as a matter of fact, not in anger.
 If necessary, just politely end the conversation.

 - In a romantic relationship: This is challenging because you have feelings for your partner and you may be invested in this relationship.
 But it doesn’t change what is healthy and what is unhealthy.
 You need to speak up to your partner without blaming.
 Focus on how you feel when you feel pushed into a corner, and that you don’t believe he is aware of this happening.
 Tell him what will work better for you.
 If this pushy behavior continues you may need to reconsider your options, such as seeking professional counseling together.
 Remember, these skills are not taught in school.

 - With a boss: You may want to consider seeking consultation with HR or the next level up in management.
 But only take this step after you have documented all your attempts to discuss this first with your boss.